isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 breadcrumb: children-and-youth
 description: ""
 ---
 ![Alternative text for screen readers](/images/Children_youth_programme.png)

-### Developing Children & Youth:  Leader of Confidence Through Sport

-SportCares' methodology uses sport and coach-mentoring to engage young people to build self-esteem, pick-up life skills and enable a strong sense of autonomy through personal development.
+SportCares uses sport and coach-mentoring to engage young people to build self-esteem, pick-up life skills and enable a strong sense of autonomy through personal development.

-Across our programmes, sport operates as a 'hook' to engage young people, to encourage health and wellbeing, and to achieve positive youth development.
+Across our programmes, sport operates as a platform to engage young people, to encourage health and wellbeing, and to achieve positive youth development.
 Friendships and relationships built through sport also remove young people from negative influences including anti-social peer groups, dependence & addiction, low self-esteem and boredom.

 __Learning life skills through sport:__